drloring/katacoda-scenarios/java-ms/java1challenge/step1.md

-Welcome to the stateless Java Web Services with backing service challenge!.
-This is a challenge course of the previous katacoda course [here](https://www.katacoda.com/ng-dloring/courses/java-ms-config/java-2).
-If you haven't reviewed that one yet, you may want to go through it now and return to this scenario afterwards.

-First, we need to fetch the solution from github (https://raw.githubusercontent.com/drloring/katacoda-resources/main/java-ms-config-java-2-step-2.zip).

-Build the application with maven or gradle and run the `bitnami/redis:latest` docker container.
-Recall that redis runs on port 6379 by default and make sure to pass in ALLOW_EMPTY_PASSWORD=yes into the environment.

-Once, that's running,  verify that your service can connect to the redis container running in docker with a curl command.
+Welcome to the Java Web Services example project challenge.
+This project is explained [here](https://spring.io/guides/gs/rest-service/).

+To get started, clone the Spring Boot Web Service project at `git clone https://github.com/spring-guides/gs-rest-service.git`{{execute}}

+For the first challenge, from the `gs-rest-service/complete` directory, build and run the application.
+Make sure the application is running on port 8080 to proceed.